lone-wolf-akela/Crossroads-among-the-stars-translation/Crossroads among the stars.md

 ## 22. The Return of Bentusi (Part I)

 In the battle of all descendants of Progenitors in the galaxy united against the powerful invasion of TMAT, the Taiidani surpassed Hiigarans and the Alliance and became the core force.
 This is because they have been onlookers during the War of Sibling Rivalry.
-They had been developing silently and preserving their power; and because they had been keeping away from the international politics, and Queen Scandinale intuitively refused the help of those "Progenitors souls", less electronic lives had infiltrated into Taiidani military and government departments.
+They had been developing silently and preserving their power; and because they had been keeping away from the international politics, and Queen Scandina intuitively refused the help of those "Progenitors souls", less electronic lives had infiltrated into Taiidani military and government departments.
 Thus, after the explosion of "bombs" and "embryos", the Taiidani army had the least "mutinies" in the galaxy.

 In the Bloody Million-Second Battle, the Taiidani were in the bloodiest parts of the battlefield - the perimeter of the Sajuuk and the middle defense line.
 After decades of endurance and humiliation, the heroism and courage of the ancient Eight-Banner Taiidani Fleets have reappeared in today's Taiidani.
 The Taiidani had bought much time in the face of the more technologically advanced TMATs.
 However, human's initiative is not omnipotent, and the defense line of Taiidan was on the edge of collapse.
 The innermost defense line was established by the remnants of the Organization and the Alliance.
 If the TMATs broke through here, they could only launch kamikaze attacks.